Cystitis is an inflammation of the bladder. It may precede or be secondary to urolithiasis (stones in the urinary tract).

 Symptoms include; increased thirst and urination, weight loss, increased or decreased appetite, vomiting, weakness in hind legs, bad breath.

-In mild cases, the cat may be managed with diet alone.
-If the cat is not ill, and has no ketones it may be possible to manage diabetes without the use of insulin.
-This may include dietary modification and or careful weight loss, under the careful guide of your veterinarian.
+In mild cases, dietary management may be enough.
+If the cat is not ill and has no ketones it may be possible to manage diabetes without the use of insulin.
+This may include dietary modification and or careful weight loss, under the careful guidance of your veterinarian.

 Other treatments include; oral medications, insulin injections.